 (c) if the relevant service is a family day care service — each usual occupant is a fit and proper person to associate with children.

-[Section 15 inserted by No. 38 of 2011 s.
+[Section 15 inserted: No. 38 of 2011 s.
 10.]

 16. Additional restrictions on grant of licence to corporate applicant